Querent-ai/querent-docs/querent/docs/overview/architecture.md

 ---
 title: Architecture
-sidebar_position: 2
+sidebar_position: 3
 ---

 ## Architecture

-**R!AN** (Real-Time Information Aggregation Network) is a distributed semantic graph computing platform designed to capture, process, and derive knowledge from diverse data sources.
-Implemented in `rust`, R!AN ensures high performance, safety, and concurrency.
+Implemented in `rust`, **R!AN** ensures high performance, safety, and concurrency.
 The architecture consists of several interconnected components that work together to ingest and analyze data in the form of a semantic data fabric.

 ## Components